-Just a side note: There is no such thing as secret sin that only hurts me when you are married or have kids.
+Just a side note: There is no such thing as a secret sin that only hurts me, especially when you are married or have kids.
 God sees and will correct you and your whole family faces those consequences.
-Click To Tweet

-That happens in marriage and when you are a dependent child praying your parents to make better choices.
+The collateral damage of sin happens in marriage as well as when you are a dependent child praying your parents to make better choices.
 The first time I was homeless I was 10 years old.
 That crazy storm of life had nothing to do with my faith or my choices but everything to do with my parents.
 I had no control whatsoever and praise God for the kind relatives and friends who housed me for months while they got stable.

 When hard things are in your past, fear can take hold.